 On the former estate of a Benedictine abbey, near Leuven in Brabant, Belgium, sits a modernist villa built by Jacques Dupuis and Albert Bontridder in 1965.

-Villa Van Den Schrieck, a seven-bedroom, three-bathroom bungalow comprises two parallel wings – one for living, one for sleeping – topped with geometric flat roofs of different inclines.
+Villa Van Den Schrieck is a seven-bedroom bungalow that comprises two parallel wings – one for living, one for sleeping – topped with geometric flat roofs of different inclines.
 Seen from the garden, the expressive whitewashed western façade is crowned with two dark slate boxes.

-All the floors are of blue limestone, and throughout the house, bespoke wooden furniture can be found – free-standing as well as built-in – that ties together the interconnected spaces.
+All the floors are of blue limestone, and bespoke wooden furniture by the architects can be found throughout the house, knitting together the interconnected spaces.